Cray-HPE/docs-csm/glossary.md

 ## Floor Standing CDU

-A floor-standing coolant distribution unit (CDU) pumps liquid coolant through a cabinet group or cabinet chilled doors.
+A floor-standing [Coolant Distribution Unit (CDU)](#coolant-distribution-unit-cdu) pumps liquid coolant through a cabinet group or cabinet chilled doors.

 <a name="hardware-management-network"></a>